How will LPS be communicating with me about graduation activities?

 Do I have to attend all of the ceremonies?

 No. You may choose to attend any, one, or none.
 Attendance is not required.

 Is there a dress code for what should I wear under my regalia?

 How many ceremony tickets do I receive for my guests?

-Participating graduates can request a maximum of four (4) guest tickets for the LPS Graduation Ceremony.
-All LPS degree recipients must RSVP by 5/1/17 in order to reserve guest tickets.
-Students should only reserve the number of tickets actually needed.
+Participating graduates can request a maximum of three (3) guest tickets for the LPS Graduation Ceremony.
+The RSVP form will open sometime in mid-March.
+All LPS degree recipients must RSVP by 5/1/20 in order to reserve guest tickets and confirm graduate seating.
+Due to ticket availability, students should only reserve the number of tickets actually needed.
+Every guest must have a ticket to gain entrance into Zellerbach Theatre.
 More specific information is available on the Graduation Ticket page.

 Is there assigned seating at the LPS ceremony?

 No. Every guest must have a ticket to gain entrance into Zellerbach Theatre.
 All seating is by general admission.

 Graduates are seated alphabetically on stage within their degree program.
 Seating maps will be sent prior to the event and will be available on the day of the ceremony.

 Is there a place to store my belongings while the LPS ceremony is taking place?